COVID-19 Updates: State of public health emergency declared.

 Resources for professionals

-As legislated under the Queen’s Printer Act and Regulations, Alberta Queen’s Printer holds the responsibility as the official publisher of Alberta’s laws the Alberta Gazette, Orders, and official materials.
+As legislated under the Queen’s Printer Act and Regulations, Alberta Queen’s Printer holds the responsibility as the official publisher of Alberta’s laws, The Alberta Gazette, Orders in Council, Ministerial Orders, and official materials.
 We partner with Government of Alberta ministries to produce and distribute various government publications and official materials.
-We ensure you have accurate, up to date access to current legislation in a variety of formats to meet your needs.
+We ensure you have accurate, up-to-date access to current legislation in a variety of formats to meet your needs.
 Point-in-time versions of the laws and historical access to materials is made available through the QP Source Professional subscription.

 Alberta Queen’s Printer materials are owned by the Government of Alberta and protected by law, including copyright and marks under the Trade Marks Act (Canada).